List of Nebraska state senators: District 25

 In the pre-1964 apportionment, what is now District 25 was called District 18, and it consisted of a section of Lancaster County.
 In the 1966 reapportionment, District 25 was expanded to include a portion of Cass County.
 In the 1971 redistricting, it was expanded to include portions of Lancaster County outside the City of Lincoln along with portions of Saunders, Cass, Otoe, and Johnson counties.
-As a result of the 1981 redistricting, District 25 lost of all of its area outside Lancaster County and was made to consist of all the area of Lancaster county surrounding the districts that included portions of the City of Lincoln.
+As a result of the 1981 redistricting, District 25 lost all of its area outside Lancaster County and was made to consist of all the area of Lancaster county surrounding the districts that included portions of the City of Lincoln.
 In 1991, the district was reduced to only include the eastern side of Lancaster county, including parts of the city of Lincoln, and in the 2001 and 2011 redistrictings, District 25 was readjusted for population mostly in the northeastern corner of Lancaster County.

 Today, District 25 consists of a portion of southeastern Lancaster County.